porteconj/research_report/content/posts/what-drives-exceptional-job-creation-in-portuguese-companies.md

 title = "What drives exceptional job creation in Portuguese companies?"

 +++
-It is generally recognised in the economic literature that a small number of companies, known as Gazelles, contribute disproportionately to net job creation.
-This article analyses the drivers of high employment growth such as firm age, access to external sources of finance, and firms’ human capital, as well as companies' ability to export and innovate through investment in R&D.
+It is generally recognized in the economic literature that a small number of companies, known as Gazelles, contribute disproportionately to net job creation.
+This article analyzes the drivers of high employment growth such as firm age, access to external sources of finance, and firms’ human capital, as well as companies' ability to export and innovate through investment in R&D.

 The results suggest that younger companies are more likely to grow faster, and that human capital is an essential determinant of high growth phenomena.
 However, the results suggest that high growth companies are not hampered by the lack of external financing access, having mostly resorted to equity to support their financing needs.